Red-Shanked Douc Langur, Pygathrix nemaeus

 Facial expressions include a “play face,” identified by an open mouth, teeth partially bared, and chin thrust forward; a fixed stare, used for intimidation when conveying a threat; and a grimace, given as a submissive response to a threat and identified by an open mouth and teeth exposed (similar in appearance to the play face).

-Vocalizations include low-pitched growls, used in conjunction with a threat display; and short, harsh distress squeals or “barks” when the doucs are startled.
+Vocalizations include low-pitched growls (used in conjunction with a threat display) and short, harsh distress squeals or “barks” when the doucs are startled.
 While emitting stress squeals, the doucs will simultaneously slap tree branches with their hands as they deftly move through the canopy.

 When it comes to mating, both male and female doucs give one another “the look” by thrusting their jaw forward, raising and lowering their eyebrows, and shaking their head.
-But it is the female who makes the first move by lying face-down on a branch and then casting a coquettish look, over her shoulder, at the male object of her affections.
+But it is the female who makes the first move by lying face-down on a branch and then casting a coquettish look, over her shoulder, at the male object of her affection.
 Should he succumb to her charms, her paramour will return her stare and mount her where she lay (one or multiple times!), or he might choose a spot he considers more suitable for their copulation.

 Females are considered sexually mature at about four years of age and breed every two years, giving birth to a single offspring after a gestation period of about 210 days.
 Births coincide with the beginning of fruiting season, when food is plentiful.